edithram23/Emnist_doodle-anime-recomendation_system/README.md

 # Mnist-Doodle & Anime-Recommendation

-Experience the best of both worlds with our web page featuring an EMNIST handwriting recognition model and anime recommendation system.
+Experience the best of both worlds with our web page featuring an MNIST handwriting recognition model and anime recommendation system.
 ## Installation

 To use this web application, you need to follow these steps: